ibm-cloud-docs/vpc/backup_service_vpc_about.md

 When you create a remote copy of the backup snapshot for the first time, that remote copy contains all the data of the parent volume.
 Subsequent copies can be incremental or full copies.
 Whether the remote copy is incremental depends on the immediately preceding backup snapshot in the chain.
 If the immediately preceding snapshot exists in the destination region, the copy can be incremental.
 If the immediately preceding snapshot does not exist or is not stable, the new copy must be a full snapshot of the parent volume.

 If your backup plan calls for the creation of a remote copy before the previous backup copy becomes stable, the Backup service initiates a full copy, not an incremental one.
-For the 3-TB storage volume, this means that when your schedule specifies the creation of a snapshot with a remote copy every 12 hours, the system initiates a full copy because the previous copy is not complete and fully stable yet.
+For a 3-TB volume, copying a snapshot to a remote region can take more than 12 hours to complete.
+A snapshot scheduled every 12 hours therefore triggers a full copy because the previous remote copy is not yet complete and stable.

 The following table shows whether you can expect the remote copy to be incremental based on the volume capacity (snapshot size) and backup frequency.